 Doing so will help you build trust and make people feel safe to speak up.
 It will also encourage people to ask questions more constructively.

-Getting the Q&A session right can truly boost your all-hands meeting.
-Using these tips, tried and tested by both our customers and us at Slido, will help you handle insensitive or irrelevant questions during Q&As, build trust and create a constructive dialogue with your employees.
+Using the above tips, all tried and tested by either our customers or us at Slido, will help you deal with insensitive or irrelevant employee questions during your Q&A sessions, build trust and create a constructive dialogue with your employees.